Friday 30 May - Sunday 1 Jun 2025

 C) HIRE A STARTER STAND

-You hire a 2m x2m starter stand for £168+VAT.
-Add a table – say 4ft x 2ft and 4 chairs for an additional circa £35 (Or bring your own).
-If you have a slightly larger budget get the larger 3m x2m starter stands for £252+VAT and with a will you can accommodate two demo tables in there and 3mx3m stands at £378+vat.
+You hire a 3m x2m starter stand for £264+VAT.
+Add a table – say 4ft x 2ft and 4 chairs for an additional circa £29 (Or bring your own).
 This way you get 3 whole days of potential playtest and feedback.
 With many games that could mean dozens of games get played and you could have lots of feedback.
 In addition you can sell games from Trade Stands.
-Note that Starter stands are placed at the discretion of the organisers in standard space and wil not be Corners, Endcaps or Island.
+Note that Starter stands are placed at the discretion of the organisers in standard space and will not be Corners, Endcaps or Island.
 They are never placed in Superior space.

 D) HIRE A FULL SIZED STAND.

 Finally you go the whole hog and take a full size Trade stand.
-These can be of almost any size, shape and configuration and cost from £61.00 per sqm.
-So let's say you had 5m x 4m that would cost £1220+VAT.
+These can be of almost any size, shape and configuration and cost from £63.00 per sqm.
+So let's say you had 5m x 4m that would cost £1260+VAT.
 Clearly a stand of that size would allow you the space to fit in a number of demo tables, a sales area etc.

 To follow Route C or D you must become an exhibitor.